Cybersecurity

 Data.

+Every access decision evaluates attributes (job family, location, risk posture, entitlements, context, sensitivity) and those inputs rarely live in one place.
 When a system determines whether someone can access a dataset, approve a payment, deploy infrastructure, or retrieve sensitive records, it is evaluating attributes.
 Job family.
 Location.
 Risk posture.
 Entitlements.
 Context.
 System state.
 Sensitivity classification.

 Those inputs rarely live in one place.
 They come from HR systems, ITSM tools, directories, governance platforms, application databases, and increasingly, real-time security telemetry.
 If those data sources are inconsistent, stale, or only partially trusted, the authorisation decision built on top of them can't be relied on, so it's not.
 It may look automated and it may be technically elegant but it will not be trustworthy and without that trust you can't make decisions.

+The best authorisation engines and governance platforms are only as good as the data they consume; fed incorrect attributes, they produce incorrect decisions at scale.
 There are excellent technologies on the market designed to solve the enforcement side of this problem.
 Fine-grained authorisation engines such as OpenFGA, OPA, and Cedar-based policy models allow expressive, high-scale, real-time decisioning.
 Governance platforms such as Okta OIG, SailPoint and One Identity Manager ingest enormous volumes of identity and entitlement data to model access, drive lifecycle controls, and support compliance.
 These are strong, mature technologies but they all depend on the same thing.
 The quality of the data they consume and the ability to build decisions off that data.

 An authorisation engine fed with incorrect attributes will produce incorrect decisions.
 A governance platform built on stale entitlements will give you a beautifully governed version of the wrong picture of that person, machine or building.
 No amount of policy sophistication compensates for unreliable inputs.

+Static roles and annual certification cycles no longer hold up.
+Identity-focused breaches and the arrival of AI are driving demand for just-in-time, continuously evaluated access.
 The industry is shouting about no longer relying on static roles and annual certification cycles.
 Why is that?
 Breaches are identity focused, and removing those long standing entitlements reduces the blast radius.
 And yes, AI.
 Read more on that below.

 The direction of travel is clear.
 No standing access.
 Just-in-time privilege.
 Continuous evaluation.
 Real-time response.
 AI systems acting within tightly scoped boundaries.
 Identity Mesh and Continuous Identity are the go-to buzzwords that are making these decisions real.